 Napa Valley has long been the most popular wine tasting region in the United States, drawing more than 4 million visitors each year.
 The region’s world-class wines garner international praise, and most of its more than 450 wineries are open for tastings.
 The region produces a variety of wines including Cabernet Sauvignon, Merlot, Cabernet Franc, Pinot Noir, Zinfandel, Chardonnay, and Sauvignon Blanc.
 You’ll also find charming towns, superb restaurants, hotels, spas, wine tours, and plenty of outdoor activities.

 Next to Napa Valley is Sonoma, the second most popular region in the United States, producing a bounty of similar grapes that are grown in Napa.
 Like Napa, you’ll find hundreds of wineries open for tastings, and quaint little towns with wine bars, restaurants, and boutique hotels.
-Taste and tour as much as you like with Napa Valley 2-day Explorer Pass or a custom wine tour from San Francisco or relax on the Napa Valley Wine Train.
+Taste and tour as much as you like with Napa Valley 2-day Explorer Pass.

 9. Barcelona, Spain